-EFA's 2016 Annual General Meeting will be held on Sunday, 27th November, at:
+EFA's 2016 Annual General Meeting was held on Sunday, 27th November, at:

 - 15:00 AEDT (NSW, VIC, TAS)

 - 14:30 ACDT (SA)

 - Minutes of the 2016 AGM, as approved at the 2017 AGM

 - Transcript of the 2016 AGM

 - Updated Cash Summary for FY1516, as presented at the 2017 AGM

 - Updated Balance Sheet for FY1516, as presented at the 2017 AGM

 - Updated Income & Expenditure report (Profit & Loss statement) for FY1516, as presented at the 2017 AGM